ansible-cfg/mis_vagrant/Documentation/UserQuickstart.md

 8. Once step 7 is complete, the virtual machine is up and running in your local.
 Congratulations!
 View your site using the domain configured in step 6.

 9. Install site with drush install profile and optionally synch with shared dev environment.
-Your project admin may provide an installation profile specific to the project.
+Your project lead may provide an installation profile specific to the project.
 If not, minimal will be fine for now.

 The drush aliases below are for the mis_example project.
 You can find the proper aliases to use for your project in [my repo]/docroot/sites/all/drush
 ```